-As an example, imagine a 50-year-old woman called her Katherine is behind on her retirement savings.
-She’s not too worried because she has a good job and thinks she should be able to catch up over the next 15 years.
-Then, she experiences a stroke and can’t work.
-Forget about saving for retirement – she’s struggling just to afford her daily expenses.
+As an example, imagine a 50-year-old woman, let’s call her Katherine, who is behind on her retirement savings.
+She isn’t too worried because she has a good job and believes she should be able to catch up over the next 15 years.
+Then, she experiences a stroke and can no longer work.

-Since the Social Security Administration says one in four of today’s 20-year-olds will become disabled before turning 67, this isn’t a far-fetched scenario.
+Suddenly, saving for retirement isn’t even on the table—she’s struggling just to cover her daily expenses.
+And since the Social Security Administration says one in four of today’s 20-year-olds will become disabled before age 67, this scenario isn’t far-fetched.
 Disability is a common threat – and one workers need to prepare for.

 Long-Term Disability Insurance and Individual Disability Insurance